Managing property patterns

 IAdmService service = ns.GetServiceDirectly("localhost");

-// Build the ADS path of the child container 'My Container'
+// Build the ADS path of the nested container 'My Container' and bind to it.

 AdsPath myContainerAdsPath = propertyPatternsPathObj.CreateChildPath(